Debugging your kit in case you have problems

 10% of the time: check the soldering on the 18-pin chip.
 One of its pins might need reflowing.
 Also: reinsert the chip, maybe a pin did not connect into the chip socket.

-20% of the time: check these GPIO pin numbers (xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx).
+20% of the time: check the GPIO pins for the columns (see schematic further down).
 There's one GPIO pin driving every column.

 0.001% of the time: the LED is bad (never happened yet on 50 PiDP-1s, but you never know.
 It never happened for a decade, then we had a few cases in the same batch of kits).
 Replace with one of the spares from the kit.
 Mind polarity.